PITTSFIELD -- Complain about the cold?

 "You jump in, it's cold, you jump out and you're nice and warm," said Lupo, with no hint of sarcasm.

 Pittsfield firefighters in dry suits sat at the water's edge along with other public safety officials.
-Critical Care Paramedic John Johnson, of
+Critical Care Paramedic John Johnson, of Action Ambulance Service Inc. said the medical condition hypothermia -- when the body's temperature drops below the temperature for normal metabolism and body function -- is 95 to 96 degrees.

 That could happen in "minutes, seconds," in those freezing waters, Johnson said.